 - b) Projects: All - c) Definition: The number of distinct households served by the project (including new and carryover) during the report period. - d) Goal-setting methodology: Meet or exceed prior performance.
 If new project, the project must provide the rationale for planned goal. - i) Rapid Re-housing, Homelessness Prevention, and Outreach Programs: - (1) Annual projections: based on historical trends and/or anticipated performance. - (a) Carryover households are those enrolled prior to 7/1/XX and anticipated to be active in the project as of 7/1/XX. - (b) New project entrants are those households enrolled on or after 7/1/XX. - (c) Total households are the sum of carryover plus new project entrants. - (2) Semi-annual and quarterly projections. - (a) Carryover households are those anticipated to be active in the project as of end of report period.
 For Rapid Re-housing, this should be seasonally adjusted. - (b) New project entrants are those households enrolled after start of report period.
-For Rapid Re-housing, this should be seasonally adjusted. - (c) Total households are the sum of carryover plus new project entrants. - ii) Emergency Shelter and Coordinated Point of Access: - Annual projections: based on historical trends and/or anticipated performance. - (2) Semi-annual and quarterly projections: based on annual projections and adjusted for duplication (carryovers and recidivists).
+For Rapid Re-housing, this should be seasonally adjusted. - (c) Total households are the sum of carryover plus new project entrants. - ii) Emergency Shelter and Coordinated Point of Access: - (1) Annual projections: based on historical trends and/or anticipated performance. - (2) Semi-annual and quarterly projections: based on annual projections and adjusted for duplication (carryovers and recidivists).
 Carryover is based on capacity.
 Recidivism is based on historical system trends.
 Adjust for seasonality if appropriate. - iii) Permanent Supportive Housing: - (1) Annual projection: Multiply the project capacity by the projected annual turnover rate.
 In most cases, this percentage will be 20%.
-For example, if project capacity is 20, then annual projected households served would be 24 $(20 \times 1.2 = 24)$ . - (2) Semi-annual projection: Multiply the project capacity by the projected semi-annual turnover rate.
+For example, if project capacity is 20, then annual projected households served would be 24 $(20 \times 1.2 = 24)$. - (2) Semi-annual projection: Multiply the project capacity by the projected semiannual turnover rate.
 In most cases, this percentage will be 10%.
-For example, if project capacity is 20, then semi-annual projected households served would be $22 (20 \times 1.1 = 22)$ . - (3) Quarterly projection: Multiply the project capacity by the projected quarterly turnover rate.
+For example, if project capacity is 20, then semi-annual projected households served would be 22 ($20 \times 1.1 = 22$). - (3) Quarterly projection: Multiply the project capacity by the projected quarterly turnover rate.
 In most cases, this percentage will be 5%.
-For example, if project capacity is 20, then quarterly projected households served would be $21 (20 \times 1.05 = 21)$ . - iv) Transitional Housing:
+For example, if project capacity is 20, then quarterly projected households served would be $21 (20 \times 1.05 = 21)$.

-- (1) Annual projections: based on historical trends, anticipated performance, and/or available funds. - (2) Semi-annual and quarterly projections: one-half and one-quarter of the annual projection, respectively.
-Alternatively, the projection may be based on historical trends for the semi-annual and quarterly report periods. - e) Reporting methodology: The number of distinct households served by the project during the report period.
+e) Reporting methodology: The number of distinct households served by the project during the report period.
 Distinct households served are identified by their last service record for the project entered into HMIS as of the end of the report period.